President Hoyte hailed for transforming Guyana’s economic landscape - Guyana Chronicle

-FORMER President Hugh Desmond Hoyte led Guyana into its first two eras of economic transformation and must be remembered for his relentless attitude and actions towards the vision of a developed Guyana, President David Granger said on Sunday.
+FORMER President Hugh Desmond Hoyte led Guyana into its second era of economic transformation and must be remembered for his relentless attitude and actions towards the vision of a developed Guyana, President David Granger said on Sunday.

 At the Mausoleum at the Place of Heroes in the Botanical Gardens, a number of Hoyte’s relatives, friends and other prominent individuals attended a commemorative ceremony for the 17th Death Anniversary of the late President.